MarquesMariana/Data-Jobs-Analysis/README.md

 # Project Overview
- 📈 This project provides a comprehensive analysis of the job market, focusing on data-related roles, to help individuals (and me) make informed, data-driven career decisions 💡.
+ 📈 This project provides a comprehensive analysis of the job market, focusing on data-related roles, to help individuals make informed, data-driven career decisions 💡.
 Ultimatly, I want to answer the question  "What are the best job characteristics I should look for when entering the data job market?"💰.
 <br />

 Dataset used: https://aijobs.net/salaries/download/

-This project is divided into three main parts:
+This project is divided into two main parts:
 1. Job Stability: Analyse career growth potential.
 2. Job Characteristics: Explore how various job-related factors, such as company size, location, and contract type, affect salary.